slecrom/ENS_HTS_2021/RNAseq/RNAseq.md

 /shared/home/<your login>/RNAseq
 ```

-## Sequence Quality Controls <a name="QC"></a>
+## Sequence quality controls

-#

 **Fastq** files are raw results from RNA-seq experiments.
-These files comprise all the **sequences** (or reads) obtained with the sequencer machine (Illumina technology here), together with **base quality scores** (PHRED scores).
+These files comprise all the **sequences** (or reads) obtained from the sequencer device (Illumina technology in this practical), together with **base quality scores** (PHRED scores).

-Two different files will be analyzed in this practical (see [Guida *et al*.](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-12-628) for more information) :
+Two different files will be analyzed during this practical from Guida *et al.* publication:
-- ***O2rep2_SRR352263.fastq*** refereed to a transcriptome analysis of yeasts *C. parapsilosis* under normoxic condition.
+- ***O2rep2_SRR352263.fastq*** refereed to a transcriptome analysis of yeasts *C. parapsilosis* under normoxic condition
 - ***noO2rep3_SRR352271.fastq*** refereed to a transcriptome analysis of yeasts *C. parapsilosis* under hypoxic condition

-In a first step, quality controls will be perform on each FASTQ files in order to evaluate the quality of the sequences and identify potential problems that could impact the following analyses.
-Dedicated JAVA software will be used : [**FastQC 0.11.8**](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) .
-Note that other software exists.
+In a first step, controls will be performed on each FASTQ files in order to evaluate the overall quality of the sequences and identify potential problems that could impact the following analyses.
+During this practical we will use the [**FastQC**](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) software solution.

 FastQC is a quality control application for high throughput sequence data.
 It provides an interactive application to review the results of several different quality control checks, and create an **HTML based report**.
 The main functions of FastQC are:

->  - **Import of data** from BAM, SAM or FastQ files (any variant)
+- **Import of data** from BAM, SAM or FastQ files (any variant)
->   - Providing a **quick overview** to tell you in which areas there may be problems
+- Providing a **quick overview** to tell you in which areas there may be problems
->   - **Summary graphs** and tables to quickly assess your data
+- **Summary graphs** and tables to quickly assess your data
->   - Export of results to an **HTML based permanent report**
+- Export of results to an **HTML based report**
->   - **Offline operation** to allow automated generation of reports without running the interactive application
+- **Offline operation mode** to allow automated generation of reports without running the interactive application

-####  :heavy_exclamation_mark: TO DO: Use FASTQC to evaluate the quality of sequences in each FASTQ files.
-Using information from the [Fastqc help page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help) as well as exemples of [good](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html)  and [bad](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html) illumina data as references, compare results between the two FASTQ files.
-Is there any concern related to the following analyses? :heavy_exclamation_mark:
+>Use FASTQC to evaluate the quality of sequences in each FASTQ files.
+Using information from the [Fastqc help page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help) as well as exemples of [good](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html) or  [bad](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html) illumina data as references.
+>Compare results between the two FASTQ files.
+Is there any concern related to the following analyses?

 1. Create a new directory to store the output of fastqc